freedomofpress/securedrop-workstation/launcher/README.md

 4. `export SDW_UPDATER_QT=4` (in case it was set to `5` when testing against PyQt5)
 5. Now you can run the updater: `./sdw-launcher.py` (it won't actually update VMs unless you are in `dom0`)
 6. You can also run the notifier: `./sdw-notify.py`
+7. And, finally, tests and linters by running: `make check`

 ### PyQt5 instructions